YanickT/Soundmachine/README.md

 # Soundmachine

 ## Sounds
-Exemplary scifi sounds to use for pen and paper rpgs.
-All sounds were recorded by ourselves, except for - `hull_breach.flac`
+Exemplary scifi samples to use for pen and paper rpgs.
+All sounds were recorded by ourselves, except for

+- `hull_breach.flac`
 - `initiate_jump.flac`
 - `mayday_mayday.flac`
 - `reactor_breach.flac`